Interview with the King of Twitter:

 Time to sign off! 😀

-Catch Sam on Twitter for heaps of helpful tweets on entrepreneurship and marketing!
+Catch Sam on Twitter for heaps of helpful tweets on entrepreneurship and digital marketing!

 Coming soon: Why is your PR firm doing your social media?